Versha is a candidate for the 2020-21 ONA Board of Directors election

 Versha Sharma is the Managing Editor and Senior Correspondent at NowThis, where she’s been working since 2014.
 Versha was hired as a senior editorial producer in the early days of social video becoming a trend, and was tasked with shaping and defining the editorial voice for NowThis.
-From there, she was promoted to managing editor, managed the company’s emerging platforms strategy and oversaw 2016 Election coverage, running and growing a team of nine producers over 2 years.
+From there, she was promoted to managing editor, managed the company’s emerging platforms strategy and oversaw 2016 Election coverage.
 She conducted an interview with President Obama at a critical moment in the election cycle.

-Versha has been an enthusiastic voice for the most innovative models in digital journalism.
-Prior to NowThis, she worked as a reporter and editor for Vocativ, another digital-first news outlet, where she managed a team of international reporters.
-She also covered the 2012 presidential election for MSNBC.
-Versha got her start in digital journalism at Talking Points Memo, where she went from unpaid intern to deputy publisher over the course of 3 years.
-There, she learned about every aspect of the business, from writing, reporting and editing to publishing, managing social media and advertising.
-She even did ad operations for a little while.
+Versha has long been an enthusiastic voice for the most innovative models in digital journalism.
+Prior to NowThis, she worked as a reporter and editor for Vocativ, where she managed a team of international reporters.
+She covered the 2012 presidential election for MSNBC.
+Versha got her start in digital journalism at Talking Points Memo.

 Candidate Lightning Talk